marcingolenia/blog/content/blog/2021-02-18-fsharp_outbox.md

 ---
-templateKey: blog-post
-title: >-
-  Outbox pattern in F# with polling publisher
+title: Outbox pattern in F# with polling publisher
 date: 2021-02-18T11:35:00.000Z
 description: >-
   If you are implementing more than one service and you need to establish asynchronous communication in-between, or if you need bullet-proof asynchronous communication with 3rd party services the outbox pattern might be a handy tool.
 Let's look at how can we implement one in the beloved F#!
-featuredpost: true
-featuredimage: /img/outbox.png
+draft: false
+image: /images/outbox.png
 tags:
   - fsharp
-  - Patterns
 ---
-## 1. Introduction
+## Introduction

 Let's consider a simple use-case to give you a full understanding of when the outbox pattern can be useful.
 If you know this and that about it, feel free to skip the introduction.
 If you are eager to see the full source code here's the link: https://github.com/marcingolenia/fsharp-outbox.